hexa-org/policy-orchestrator/deployments/README.md

 # Hexa applications

-_Pardon the dust - the below is work in progress_
+Hexa uses fresh cloud to deploy the hexa-demo applications.
+You could find out more about [fresh cloud](https://github.com/initialcapacity/freshcloud) on the GitHub page.

-We are using [fresh cloud](https://github.com/initialcapacity/freshcloud) to help deploy the hexa suite of applications.
+The below notes summarize the steps used to deploy application pipelines.

 ## Google Cloud